KWill55/personalized-sports-optimization/README.md

 - **2 Athlete-Tracking Cameras:** Capture full-body motion to extract joint angles and pose.
 - **1 Ball-Tracking Camera:** Focuses on ball trajectory and hoop interaction.

-**Flash Synchronization System:**
-- An Arduino Uno equipped with IR and LEDs signals all cameras simultaneously.
-- Used for accurate multi-camera synchronization at the start/end of each shot.

 ## Phase 1: Record 3D Free Throw Data